-In the course of their ministry, Orthodox clergy (bishops, priests, and deacons) wear what we call liturgical vestments.
-These function as a sort of “uniform” (for lack of a better word) that distinguishes the clergy both from each other and from the laity (regular parishioners).
+In the course of their ministry, Orthodox clergy (bishops, priests, and deacons) wear liturgical vestments.
+These function as a sort of “uniform” (for lack of a better word) that distinguishes the clergy both from each other and from the laity (parishioners).
 They also make Orthodox clergy into icons of our Lord and His angels, serving at the altar in our behalf.
 In this guide, we list each of the different vestments worn by Orthodox clergy and explain their function and meaning.

 Orthodox Liturgical Vestments